 Flavourtech savours success in the Riverina

-Starting from its base in regional New South Wales (NSW), Flavourtech is now exporting its products to more than 60 countries.
+Starting from its base in Regional NSW, Flavourtech is now exporting its products to more than 60 countries.

-Flavourtech is a manufacturer of innovative food-processing equipment and technology based in Griffith in NSW’s Riverina region.
+Flavourtech is a manufacturer of innovative food-processing equipment and technology based in Griffith in NSW’s Riverina-Murray region.
 In 1987, the company began selling technology to help winemakers remove sulphur from their grape juice.

-The company chose to build in Griffith NSW, which offered Flavourtech access to the largest grape-growing industry in Australia, as well as a workforce skilled in food manufacturing.
+The company chose to build in Griffith, which offered Flavourtech access to the largest grape-growing industry in Australia, as well as a workforce skilled in food manufacturing.

 Griffith’s local government is strongly focused on industry, with Griffith City Council helping potential investors and providing resources for local businesses.